SplitTime/ost-remote-pro/README.md

 - Run `flutter analyze` to check static issues and linting.
 - Keep widgets small and place shared logic in `services/` or `repositories/` for testability.
 - Add or update `test/` files to cover new or changed behavior.

-If you want, provide the actual repository listing and I’ll generate a precise file-by-file description.